Kombats12345/Machine-Madness/README.md

 Q. Why doesn't it work, even on Windows?
 A. I'm not sure, but try installing the latest version of Python 3 (https://www.python.org/) and trying again.
 If it still doesn't work, then try looking it up.

+Q. Why was this in a .zip file?
+A. For the same reason this is a .txt file, & also because it takes up less space.

 VERSION HISTORY
 v1.0.0(.0) (previously known as v1)
 The first "release".